gosqasorg/asset-provenance-tracking/packages/frontend/services/README.md

 ## localStorage

 localStorage is a way for us to store data that persists between pages/instances of the site.
 Here we store all of the records created offline in three stashes:
-- **queue stash (gdt-stash-queue):** stores records to create once back online (FIFO, we added new records to the end of the stash and remove from the beginning)
+- **queue stash (gdt-stash-queued):** stores records to create once back online (FIFO, we added new records to the end of the stash and remove from the beginning)
-  - queue stash layout: [{“key”: key, “data”: formData}, {“key”: key2, “data”: formData2}, ...]
+  - queue stash layout: [{“key”: key, “data”: record}, {“key”: key2, “data”: record2}, ...]

 - **failed stash (gdt-stash-failed):** stores records that failed to create from the queue
-  - failed stash layout: [{“key”: key, “data”: formData}, {“key”: key2, “data”: formData2}, ...]
+  - failed stash layout: [{“key”: key, “data”: record}, {“key”: key2, “data”: record2}, ...]

 - **fulfilled stash (gdt-stash-fulfilled):** stores records successfully created from the queue
   - fulfilled stash layout: [key, key2, …]

 We have a few other variables that we store in localStorage as well:
 - **workerIsActive:** a boolean that tells us whether or not a worker is already running (this is to prevent multiple workers running on the same device)

+## sessionStorage

+sessionStorage is similar to localStorage, however unlike localStorage, sessionStorage only exists so long as the page is open.
+For offline mode we use this feature to send individual records between pages.
+Currently its main use is the "edit submission" button on the offline edits page, which takes users back to the create page and autofills the stored information.
+We use a few variables to do this:
+- **gdt-redirect-record:** a string version of the record from the stash
+- **gdt-redirect-isGroup:** a boolean (converted to a string for storage) that tracks whether the record is a group or not
+- **gdt-redirect-key:** the device key from the stash

 ## Functions for Offline Mode